Jamie-Morr/SEM-Group/use-cases/use-case-3.md

-# USE CASE: 3 Produce a Report on the cities population from largest to smallest
+# USE CASE: 3 Produce a Report on the Cities Population from Largest to Smallest

 ## CHARACTERISTIC INFORMATION